Managing Tenants

 As a property owner, you’re liable for the people who call your property home.
 That’s why you carefully screen each potential tenant and then write up a lease agreement explicitly stating who will be occupying the unit.
 But what does occupying the unit really mean, and when a guest crosses the territory from temporary visitor to ongoing occupant?
 How can you recognize the situation and enforce your policy?

-The Difference Between a Tenant and a Guest
+Understanding the Difference Between a Guest and a Tenant

 Recognizing When a Guest Has Taken Up Residence